Frank Cavanaugh (American football): Death and honors

 At the time of his death in 1933, Cavanaugh was bankrupt.
 He was survived by his widow, Florence Ayres, and their seven children.

-On October 25, 1943, a biographical film about Cavanaugh's life was released by RKO Pictures titled The Iron Major, based on his wife's recounts.
-The actor Pat O'Brien portrayed Cavanaugh's in the main role.
+On October 25, 1943, a biographical film about Cavanaugh's life was released by RKO Pictures titled The Iron Major, based on his wife's recollections.
+The actor Pat O'Brien portrayed Cavanaugh in the main role.
 In 1954, Cavanaugh was posthumously inducted into the College Football Hall of Fame as a coach.